The Satanic Scare of Lyford, Indiana

 And descended through several generations from this Lyford, according to the legends of the Lyford town elders, comes W.H.
 Lyford, who was a vice president of the Chicago & Eastern Railroad, which ran through the area that would become the town of Lyford.
 Now, there is absolutely no indication that this particular member of the Lyford clan was anything other than a fine upstanding member of society and that he spent little if any time in the town of Lyford at all.
 The naming of the town was simply out of recognition and I have zero interest in trying to make any other connection, other than what I’ve been told and what is written above.

 The Satanic and witchcraft connection occurs with the building of Lyford School, home of the Flying Trojans.
-A K-8 (that’s kindergarten through 8th grade, for my non-American readers) school, it opened its doors in the 1918 as a brick, one story school house with a basement.
+This K-8 (that’s kindergarten through 8th grade, for my non-American readers) school opened its doors in 1918 as a brick, one-story schoolhouse with a basement.
 It then closed them in the spring of 1956, as the smaller schools consolidated into the new Rosedale school.
 The school was auctioned off in 193 and torn down between 1964 and 1965.

 Legend has it that a group of witches used the school, one of them being a teacher and having the keys to get in and out.
 They would meet at night during the new moon and at special holidays, especially Halloween, to perform their Satanic rituals.
 More under-the-radar than the modern Satanists, they stayed low-key and probably could have kept meeting for some time, except that during the course of a ritual one night, one of them died from a knife wound.
 Depending on who is telling the story, it was either an accident during a ceremony or one of her coven sisters sacrificed her.